codefellows-seattle-javascript-401d18/08-vanilla-rest-api/lab-tim/README.md

 `http POST localhost:3000/api/toy name=slinky desc=plastic` should create a new toy named slinky with a description of metal and return a message with the toy id, name, and description if successful.

-`http GET localhost:3000/api/toy?_id="7ea8e888-7253-4120-9113-a1fdd21289ee"` should get a toy with an id of "7ea8e888-7253-4120-9113-a1fdd21289ee".
+`http GET localhost:3000/api/toy?_id="some-id-string"` should get by the provided ID string.
 The toy ids are initialized on successful toy creation.
 This will return the toy with it's id, name, and description properties.

-`http GET localhost:3000/api/toy?_id="some-invalid-id-string"` should return an error message stating the toy record could not be found.
+`http PUT localhost:3000/api/toy _id="some-id-string" name=stuffy desc=blue` should update a toy record by the ID string provided.

+`http DELETE localhost:3000/api/toy?_id="some-id-string"` should delete a toy record by the ID string provided.

 Type control + C to stop the server.